trapexit/mergerfs/mkdocs/docs/index.md

 ## Non-features

+* RAID like redundancy (see [SnapRAID](https://www.snapraid.it) and [NonRAID](https://github.com/qvr/nonraid))
+* LVM/RAID style block device aggregation
+* Data integrity checks, snapshots, file versioning
-* Read/write overlay on top of read-only filesystem like OverlayFS
+* Read/write overlays on top of read-only filesystems (like OverlayFS)
 * File whiteout
-* RAID like redundancy (see [SnapRAID](https://www.snapraid.it) and [NonRAID](https://github.com/qvr/nonraid))
-* Redundancy
 * Splitting of files across branches
+* Active rebalancing of content

 ## How it works